daliamanfrin/Random-walks-on-graphs/README.md

 <img src="https://latex.codecogs.com/svg.image?\frac{\partial\rho}{\partial&space;t}(\vec{n},t)=\sum_{i,j}[E^-_{i}E^&plus;_{j}\pi_{ij}(n_{j})-\pi_{ji}(n_{i})]\rho(\vec{n},t)" title="\frac{\partial\rho}{\partial t}(\vec{n},t)=\sum_{i,j}[E^-_{i}E^+_{j}\pi_{ij}(n_{j})-\pi_{ji}(n_{i})]\rho(\vec{n},t)" />
 </p>

+Another possible type of movement in the network is the synchronous dynamics, which can be represented by a ME based on a combination of single Van Kampen Operators.
+The practical difference is that for every timestep all nodes are allowed to perform a movement, and only after all of them the state is updated.
 To model congestion effects, transport and storage capacity are to be constrained meaning that only a finite number of particles can be sent from one node to another connected node at a time, and that up to a finite number of particle can stack on the same node at the same time.
 These boundaries can be modeled using a Heaviside Theta function in the master equation.
-In this case the behavior of the system depends on the number of particles initially posed on the network.
+When the particles allowed to move are small with respect to the number of particles initially posed on the network, the dynamics depends solely on the ratio between the initial number of particles and the maximal occupancy.
-If the particles are initially uniformly distributed among nodes, three distinct scenarios are identified based on the initial number of particles on the network: nodes close to an occupancy of $0$, nodes close to the storage capacity limit, and nodes in the middle.
+Given the particles are initially uniformly distributed among nodes, three distinct scenarios are identified based on the initial number of particles on the network: nodes close to an occupancy of $0$, nodes close to the storage capacity limit, and nodes in the middle.

 ## Structure